Here’s How to Set Sales Goals (That Get Results)

 manage your career in sales by joe verde

 Nothing this blog post doesn’t do, right?
-But this book is highly recommended.
+But this book is recommended.
 Here are other sales books and some great lead generation books you could buy.

 Set Smarter Goals and Start Winning